-4. Fill up the jar with snow, wipe the outside dry and bring inside the house.
+STEP 3.
+Fill up the jar with snow, wipe the outside dry and bring it inside the house.

-Let’s add the math part in to this snow science activity to create great winter STEM!
-Plastic rulers are the best option since you want to leave the rulers in the jar and observe the melting taking place.
-We will discuss volume below!
+Let’s add the math part to this melting snow science activity to create excellent winter STEM!
+Plastic rulers are the best option since you want to leave the rulers in the jar and observe the melting.

-You can set your snowman aside (maybe not right next to a heating vent) and watch what happens over time.
-Check on it periodically (can make a specific time check in like every 5 mins or 10 mins) and have the kids jot down the time elapsed and the new measurement.
-Record the final measurement as well.
+STEP 5.
+Measure the snow… You can set your snowman aside (maybe not right next to a heating vent) and watch what happens over time.
+Check on it periodically (you can make a specific time check, like every 5 mins or 10 mins) and have the kids jot down the time elapsed and the new measurement.
+Record the final size as well.

 Turn this snow science activity into a snow science experiment by changing one variable, the location.

-Experiment 1: Fill several jars and measure the same amount of snow into each one.
-Leave a jar outside, put a jar in the fridge and freezer, leave one on the counter, put one by the heater… Let your kids decide locations and have them make predictions as to which will melt the fastest!
+Fill several jars and measure the same amount of snow into each one.
+Leave a jar outside, put a jar in the fridge and freezer, leave one on the counter, and put one by the heater.
+Let your kids decide locations and have them make predictions as to which will melt the fastest!
 Record measurements for each along the way.

-Experiment 2: You can also set up another type of experiment with different types of snow.
-As I mentioned above, note the type of snow you collected.
+You can also set up another type of experiment with different types of snow.
+As I mentioned above, note the kind of snow you collected.
 Is it wet and heavy snow (better for snowballs).
-Or is it dry and powdery snow (not so great for snow balls).
-If possible, try this snow science activity on another day with the different type of snow and note the difference in measurements!
+Or is it dry and powdery snow (not so great for snowballs).
+If possible, try this snow science activity on another day with the different types of snow and note the difference in measurements!